Part 2. How to Manage Your Infrastructure as Code

 yaml

 The preceding file organizes your servers into groups: the webservers group has two servers in it and the dbservers group has three servers.
-You’ll then be able to write Ansible playbooks that target specific groups.
+You’ll then be able to write Ansible playbooks that target the hosts in specific groups.

-If you are running servers in the cloud, where servers come and go often, and IP addresses change more frequently, you’re better off using an inventory plugin that can dynamically discover your servers.
-For example, if you deployed an EC2 instance in AWS in the previous section, you can use the aws_ec2 inventory plugin by creating a file called inventory.aws_ec2.yml with the contents shown in Example 6:
+If you are running servers in the cloud, where servers come and go often, and IP addresses change frequently, you’re better off using an inventory plugin that can dynamically discover your servers.
+For example, you can use the aws_ec2 inventory plugin to discover the EC2 instance you deployed in the previous section.
+Create a file called inventory.aws_ec2.yml with the contents shown in Example 6:

 yaml